Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 Protocol initialization¶

-The common protocol initialization procedure is defined by a function named
+The common protocol initialization procedure is defined by a function named init_link in link/open.c.

-is used to determine the protocol in which both devices should communicate.
+First of all, if the selected protocol is automatic detection, the communication initialization is used to determine the protocol in which both devices should communicate.

 Note

-Since the initialization step is necessary for automatic protocol
+Since the initialization step is necessary for automatic protocol discovery to take place:

-is forbidden with CAHUTE_SERIAL_PROTOCOL_AUTO
+• The CAHUTE_SERIAL_NOCHECK flag is forbidden with CAHUTE_SERIAL_PROTOCOL_AUTO.

-Then, the initialization sequence is run depending on the protocol and role
+Then, the initialization sequence is run depending on the protocol and role (sender or receiver, depending on the presence of the CAHUTE_SERIAL_RECEIVER CAHUTE_USB_RECEIVER in the flags of the original function).